TRIAL PADDOCKS

 Information for participants:

-You will be assisted in the selection of the Trial Paddocks for your farm and with any skills development required to do the recording and analysis.
-Fairly recent soil tests of selected paddocks are needed.
-Soil testing can be arranged if these are not available.
-You will also need to customize livestock gross margin budgets from templates provided.
-Basic computer skills are helpful but are also quite easy to learn.
+You will be assisted in the selection of the Trial Paddocks for your farm and with any assistance necessary to do the recording and analysis.
+Recent soil tests are needed for the selected paddocks.
+Soil testing can be arranged if none are available.

-Assistance will be provided as necessary, with a focus on:
+Assistance will be provided as necessary:

 -